samkennerly/chengdu/README.md

   - Search for `python.useEnvironmentsExtension`.
   - Click `Enables the Python environments extension.`

-**Caution:** My VSCode automatically installed many packages to my Python installation and broke it.
-Here's how to undo that:
+**Caution:** My VSCode automatically installed packages to my my clean Python environment and broke it.
+Here's how I fixed it:

   - In the second-to-left sidebar, find `ENVIRONMENT MANAGERS`.
   - Find the Python version that VSCode modified.